sharunkumar/New-Grad-Positions-2023/README.md

-# 2023 New Grad Tech Positions: SWE, Data Science, Quant, PM, and More :earth_americas::rocket:
+# 2023 New Grad Tech Positions: SWE, Data Science, Quant, Machine Learning, Product & Project Management, and More :earth_americas::rocket:

 Happy New Year!
 Use this repo to share and keep track of any full time positions in SWE, Quant, Data Scientist, ML Engineer and PM.
 You got this! 🎉